atick-faisal/label-studio/docs/source/guide/storage.md

 #### Application Default Credentials for enhanced security for GCS

-If you use Label Studio on-premises with Google Cloud Storage, you can set up [Application Default Credentials](https://cloud.google.com/docs/authentication/provide-credentials-adc) to provide cloud storage authentication globally for all projects, so users do not need to configure credentials manually.
+If you use Annotation Hub on-premises with Google Cloud Storage, you can set up [Application Default Credentials](https://cloud.google.com/docs/authentication/provide-credentials-adc) to provide cloud storage authentication globally for all projects, so users do not need to configure credentials manually.

 The recommended way to to do this is by using the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.
 For example: